Indonesia, Freeport deal allows copper exports to resume

 "We are continuing to work with government officials to seek a resolution to these matters as soon as practicable so that normal operations can resume without adverse impacts to our workforce, the local community and our customers," Freeport spokesman Eric Kinneberg said in an email.

-Shares of Freeport ended 2.3 percent higher at $32.41 on the New York Stock Exchange.
+Shares of Freeport were 2.4 percent higher at $32.44 on the New York Stock Exchange.

 Any mining company that takes action similar to Freeport's will also be given a reprieve from the tax, which is set at 20 to 25 percent this year and rises to as much as 60 percent by the second half of 2016.

-Newmont, which owns the smaller Batu Hijau copper-gold mine in Indonesia, was continuing to work with the government to try to secure a six-month export permit, company spokesman Omar Jabara said.
+Newmont, which owns the smaller Batu Hijau copper-gold mine in Indonesia, did not immediately respond to a request for comment.

-Newmont was also in talks, along with Freeport, around supplying copper concentrate to a proposed smelter that Indonesian state-owned miner PT Aneka Tambang, or Antam, is considering building in the country, Jabara said.

 Earlier on Thursday, a trade ministry official said it had approved Freeport's export certification but that it would still need approvals from the mining and finance ministries.